 Contreras declining is not a surprise as he is likely to receive plenty of interest on the open market.
 Expect Contreras to sign a long-term contract.

 Willson Contreras was offered a qualifying offer of one-year, $19.65 million, by the Cubs.

 Contreras will decline the offer and look for a long-term deal.
 If he signs with another team, the Cubs will receive a comp pick after Competitive Balance B.

 Willson Contreras has declined the Cubs' $19.65 million qualifying offer and has become a free agent.

 There was some question if the Cubs were going to work out a contract extension with Contreras, but the 30-year-old catcher will hit the open market.
 He slashed .243/.349/.466 with a 132 wRC+ in 2022 and would be a fine addition to nearly any team in 2023.

-Willson Contreras went 1-for-4 with a solo home run in Wednesday's loss to the Reds.
+Willson Contreras went 2-for-3 with a walk and a solo home run in a win over the Reds Tuesday.

 Contreras is slashing .243/.349/.466 with 22 home runs, 55 runs batted in, and four stolen bases this season.
 The 30-year-old will be an unrestricted free agent at the end of the season.